 Example of a right of rescission period:

-If loan documents are signed on Monday, the rescission period begins Tuesday, and ends Thursday night at midnight.
-On Friday the loan could then fund and record.
+If loan documents are signed on Monday, the rescission period begins Tuesday at midnight and ends Thursday night at midnight.
+On Friday morning the loan could then fund and record.

-If loan documents are signed on Thursday, the rescission period begins on Friday, and ends Monday at midnight because Sunday doesn’t count as a business day.
+If loan documents are signed on Thursday, the rescission period begins on Friday and ends Monday at midnight because Sunday doesn’t count as a business day.
+The loan could fund on Tuesday morning.